 Of course, dark, leafy greens like spinach are loaded with important nutrients.
 In fact, spinach is chock full of amazing vitamins and minerals to help you stay healthy, including7 –

 - Vitamin C

-But did you know that spinach could help when it comes to healthier hair, bones, and even skin?
-Spinach is also great for help you get the vitamins and minerals you need to help regulate your metabolism, fight inflammation, and even keep you satiated so you eat less and therefore, hopefully, end up weighing less.8
+But did you know that spinach could help when it comes to supporting healthier hair, bones, and even skin?
+Spinach is also great for help you get the vitamins and minerals you need to help regulate your metabolism, fight inflammation, and even keep you satiated so you eat less and therefore, potentially lose weight.8

 So, are you ready to brighten up your winter routine with this delicious, crispy, and refreshing salad recipe?
 Go ahead and click here to cook alongside the instructional video!

 Citrus and Fennel Winter Salad Recipe

 - 1 tbsp extra virgin olive oil